NLog/NLog/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report any issues found in NLog functionality or source-code to help us improve

 ---